 Ramadan fasting is about getting close to God(Allah swt), and prayers, and good deeds.
 From among these righteous deeds is the feeding of the fasting person with numerous rewards for this act.
 As Muslims, we are rewarded for our duties towards the family – be it cleaning, cooking or running any other chores.
 Through this sense of responsibility, many types of food will be prepared in the kitchen for the pre-dawn meal(suhoor/suhur) and for breaking the fast(iftar).
 However, it is always best to prepare a few items ahead of time to save time during the holy month for extra prayers.
 With a little lifting now, before Ramadan starts, there will be plenty of time to focus on prayers as it should be the goal of the month.

 P.S.
 While we are in the subject of Ramadan, get all your Ramadan and Eid gifts now.
-Check our Ramadan collection to for Ramadan decor and gifts.
+Check our Ramadan collection for unique Ramadan decor and gifts.

 Here’s my top 9 items that I make sure I have stocked before the holy month to save time on cleaning and meal preparation during Ramadan.